Fall-2021-Stat-340/FinalProject/Proposal.md

 > The World Development Indicators from the World Bank contain over a thousand annual indicators of economic development from hundreds of countries around the world.

+We think this dataset is good because it is a rich dataset so there would be plenty of interesting patterns to find.
+Also, the conclusions will be grounded in measures of economic development (i.e. "Adolescent fertility rate negatively correlates with GDP").
+Since the dataset is so rich we could find both simple and complex patterns (to use more advanced techniques).

+## Statistical Questions

+1. What interesting or strong correlations between variables are there?
+2. What kinds of claims can we make from this data?
+How can we confirm them?

+## Variables

 This dataset has 118 columns for each country (so ~200 rows).
 There are a lot of interesting colums such as:

 - SystemOfNationalAccounts (economic activity)